 Polo Article and Photos Copyrighted - see credits below

-In Persia, there are paintings from the 16th century showing polo as an aristocratic game played by kings , courtiers and also by women a co-ed sport from earliest times.
-While in India, Polo came with the Moslem invaders In Persia the game was called chaugan (mallet), but the present name derives from the Tibetan polo (root) from which the ball was and is, still made.
+In Persia, there are paintings from the 16th century showing polo as an aristocratic game played by kings , courtiers and also by women as co-ed discipline from earliest times.
+While in India, Polo came with the Moslem invaders In Persia and the was called chaugan (mallet), but the present name derives from the Tibetan polo (root) from which the ball was and is, still made.

 Nine players made the original team, later reduced to 7, and finally as the ponies became bigger and faster, to 4.
 The original Manipuri ponies on which the Englishmen played were barely 12 hands in height.
 Rules for the height of ponies changed through the years until now there are no height restrictions, yet 15.1 hands seems to be the norm.

-In 1869, hocky on horseback was played on Hounslow Heath near London and was an instant success. and in 1875 the Hurlingham Club Polo Committee issued the first English Rules.
+In 1869, hockey on horseback was played on Hounslow Heath near London and was an instant success.
+In 1875 the Hurlingham Club Polo Committee issued the first English Rules.
 The Indian Polo Association was formed about the same time.
 The first Inter-Regimental Tournament was played in 1878 and in 1893 the National Pony Society was founded to promote the breeding of Polo Ponies.
-The sport of poloquickly spread to the rest of the world and International games began in 1886.
+The discipline sport of polo quickly spread to the rest of the world and International games began in 1886.

 Apart from the ponies, requirements for the game are the ground, goal posts, sticks or mallets, and the rider's own wear.
 The length of the ground must not exceed 300 yards and the goals must not be less than 150 yards apart and 8 yard wide.
 The width is 200 yards.
 The goal posts are at least 10 feet high, of light, easily breakable material.
 The ball has a diameter of not more than 3 inches and weights 4 ounces.
 The polo stick is a cane of varying degrees of whippiness, 48 to 54 inches long, according to individual players needs.